dfki-ric-underactuated-lab/torque_limited_simple_pendulum/docs/getting_started.md

 ```

 **Step 3)** Configure your shell's environment for Pyenv

-Note: The below instructions are designed for common shell setups.
+**Note:** The below instructions are designed for common shell setups.
 If you have an uncommon setup and they don't work for you, use the linked guidance to figure out what you need to do in your specific case: https://github.com/pyenv/pyenv#advanced-configuration

-**Note:** Before editing your `.bashrc` and `.profile` files it is a good idea to **make a copy** of both files in case something goes wrong.
+Before editing your `.bashrc` and `.profile` files it is a good idea to **make a copy** of both files in case something goes wrong.
 Add pyenv to your `.bashrc` file from the terminal:

 ```
 echo 'eval "$(pyenv init -)"' >> ~/.bashrc